eProsima/Micro-XRCE-DDS-docs/docs/dependencies.rst

 Windows
 ^^^^^^^

-Microsoft Visual C++ 2015 or 2017
+Microsoft Visual C++ 2017 or greater
-    *eProsima Micro XRCE-DDS* is supported on Windows over the Microsoft Visual C++ 2015 and 2017 frameworks.
+    *eProsima Micro XRCE-DDS* is supported on Windows over the Microsoft Visual C++ 2017 or greater frameworks.